May 29, 2026

 Different ROI Paths

 Return on investment varies depending on how you plan to use your coaching skills.
 External coaches who sell coaching services to clients can calculate direct financial returns through coaching fees.
-Internal coaches and leaders who use coaching skills within their organisation realise value through improved team performance, better decision making, and enhanced leadership effectiveness.
+Internal coaches and leaders who use coaching skills within their organization realize value through improved team performance, better decision-making, and enhanced leadership effectiveness.

 Simple Break-Even Example for ACC-Level Coaches